Atithiya/pantip/README.md

 # Pantip in Airbnb Style

-This project aims to recreate the Pantip website interface using the Airbnb design style.
+This project aims to recreate the Pantip website interface using the Airbnb design style to inspire the development of the Pantip website with an Airbnb-style aesthetic.
 It is built using Next.js, Tailwind CSS, and DaisyUI by Tailwind CSS.

 - https://pantip-atithiya.vercel.app/